onur-ozer/onur-ozer/README.md

 ## Hi, I'm Onur Özer

 I'm a geneticist with a PhD in computational immunology.
 My research is centered around a straightforward question: Why do we get sick?
-More specifically, why are some people more prone to certain diseases while others stay unaffected, and what is the genetic basis of that difference?
+More specifically, why are some people more prone to certain diseases, whether it is an infectious disease, an autoimmnue condition or even cancer, while others stay unaffected, and what is the genetic basis of that difference?

 I approach this from two angles.
 One is evolutionary: how and why did these differences arise over time.
 The other is clinical: how can this information translate into better medical strategies.
 To answer these questions I've worked with data from both modern humans and ancient humans who died thousands of years ago.